xrdavies/simple-mis/README.md

 - `GET /api/tables`: Get a list of all tables in the database
 - `GET /api/tables/<table_name>/columns`: Get a list of columns for a specific table
 - `GET /api/tables/<table_name>/data`: Get data from a table with optional filtering
+  - Query parameters:
+    - `columns`: Comma-separated list of columns to include
+    - `limit`: Maximum number of rows to return (default: 100)
+    - `offset`: Number of rows to skip (for pagination)
+    - Any other parameter will be treated as a filter (e.g., `?id=1` will filter rows where id=1)

+## Troubleshooting

+- **Port Already in Use**: If you see an error like "Address already in use", try changing the port as described above.

+- **Database Connection Issues**: Make sure your SQLite database file exists and is accessible.
+Check that the `MIS_DB_PATH` environment variable is set correctly.

+- **Missing Dependencies**: If you encounter import errors, make sure you've activated the virtual environment and installed all dependencies from requirements.txt.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License